9th – 12th Grade

 A completed application includes the following:

-- Online application must be submitted.
+- The online application must be submitted.
 We no longer accept paper applications.

 - Recommendations: One (1) recommendation form is required.
-Please direct your recommendation writer to the Letter Writer’s Guide.
 Recommendation forms must come from teachers familiar with the student’s academic performance and personal characteristics:

 - One (1) recommendation form can be from any teacher.